 It’s not my job to use Second Life.

-My job is processing photographs and writing essays.
+My job is processing photographs and writing political essays.

-This means is I know very little about the Second Life members of this Family.
+This means is I know very little about the Second Life members of my strange inner Family.

 I don’t feel anger.
 I don’t experience grief.